Darth-Kronos/Image-manipulation-CVAE/README.md

 ## Dataset
-CelebA dataset contains more than 200K celebrity images, each with 40 binary face attributes annotations (like Male, Smiling, eye galsses etc.).
-Each image has its own face attributes annotation, which is encoded as a 40-dimensional binary vector: 0 means that the image does not show the corresponding attribute, 1 means that it does.
-The database can be downloeaded using in-built functions in PyTorch/TensorFlow or can be downloaded from :
+CelebA dataset contains more than 200K celebrity images, each with 40 binary face attributes annotations (like Male, Smiling, eye glasses etc.).
+Each image has its own face attributes annotation, encoded as a 40-dimensional binary vector: 0 means that the image does not show the corresponding attribute, and 1 means that it does.
+The database can be downloaded using in-built functions in PyTorch/TensorFlow or can be downloaded from :
 [https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html]() (Download only AlignedCropped Images and Attributes Annotations).
 Place **img_align_celeb.zip** inside [data](data) directory.